tabledoc¶

 Arguments:

-header: Sequence of column header labels.
+headers: Sequence of column header labels.
 Nested data can

 be represented by dot-separated label strings (e.g.